conniec218/hoth-7-api-workshop/README.md

   }
 }
 ```
 Remember how in our JSON we had elements called 'position', 'title', and 'icon'?
-Well we are accessing those elements here in the code with `myicon.position`, `myicon.title`, and `myicon.icon`.
+Well we are accessing those elements here in the code with `myicon.position`, `myicon.title`, and `myicon.icon` (which can be found in the documentation here: https://developers.google.com/maps/documentation/javascript/reference/marker)

 Now that we have can create our Markers, let's call the `setMarkers(map)` function in our `myMap()` function so that we can use it!
 This is what your code should look like after that: